lilatomic/lilatomic.ca/posts/azure_function_durable_testing.md

 ## Making a useful mocking library

 This executor is competent enough at walking through a function, but it lacks the ability to intelligently verify calls like other popular mocking libraries.
+Good thing all of our functions accept Task objects which contain the function invocation and the argument.
+We should try for a similar API to `unittest.mock`.
+It's a bit of gruntwork, and it doesn't have as pretty formatting, but it's functional